addonyte/geo-nodes-guide/README.md

 We'd love help translating the node documentation to other languages.
 If you're interested:
 1. Open an issue saying which language you'd like to add
 2. Fork the repo
-3. Add translations to `database.py`
+3. Add translations to the documentation data files (see database.py for current structure)
 4. Submit a pull request

 ### 📝 Improve Documentation